 We will notify you as soon as possible of significant alterations such as a change of destination or lower standard of accommodation.
 If travel has not commenced we will offer you the option for accepting the modification, changing the booking to an alternative program or cancelling and receiving a refund of payments made.
 If the modification is cheaper we will refund the difference or if it is more expensive you will be required to pay the difference.
 If travel has commenced we will take all reasonable steps to arrange suitable alternatives in consultation with you.

 On rare occasions, we may need to cancel your program in which case we will notify you as soon as reasonably possible.
 Unless the cancellation is due to a circumstance beyond our control (see below 5.3) we will provide a refund of payments made.
 If you do not make payments on time as outlined in the confirmation invoice we reserve the right to cancel your program.

 5.3 Circumstances beyond our control

 Occasionally we may have to change or cancel your program as a result of factors outside our control or where we or any excursion provider or operator could not foresee or avoid after taking all reasonable care.
-Examples are war or threat of war, riots, civil strife, terrorist activity, fire or adverse weather conditions.
+Examples are war or threat of war, pandemics, riots, civil strife, terrorist activity, fire or adverse weather conditions.
 We cannot pay any compensation, expenses, losses or any amount or otherwise accept responsibility as a result of circumstances beyond our control.

 5.4 Refunds for services not utilised